Study: Lyme Disease Outcomes in Older Adults

 - 3.7% of younger patients

-Risk of incomplete response was also higher in women, patients with multiple EM rashes, and those with constitutional symptoms.
+Risk of incomplete response was also higher in:

-Some elderly patients reported ongoing symptoms after treatment but did not meet criteria for post-treatment Lyme disease syndrome (PTLDS), as their symptoms did not significantly limit daily activity.
+However, these patients did not meet criteria for post-treatment Lyme disease syndrome (PTLDS), as their symptoms did not significantly reduce their ability to carry out daily activities.

 Related Articles: